 All students are expected to abide by the GMU Honor Code.

-otherwise (in writing).
+our course.
 Cheating on any assignment will be

 prosecuted and result in a notification of the Honor Committee as

 outlined in the GMU Honor Code.
 Sharing, collaboration, or looking

 at any code, algorithm, or solutions of assignments that is not